 Child’s Dress.
 Made by Elizabeth Schuyler Hamilton, New York, 1810-1840, on loan from Douglas Hamilton.
 Upper photo copyright 2019 Virginia J. Whelan; lower photo copyright 2019 Susan Holloway Scott.

-Read more about Elizabeth Schuyler Hamilton in my latest historical novel, I, Eliza Hamilton, now available everywhere, and preorder next historical novel, The Secret Wife of Aaron Burr, to be published September 24, 2019.
+Read more about Elizabeth Schuyler Hamilton in my historical novel, I, Eliza Hamilton.
+My new historical novel, The Secret Wife of Aaron Burr, is now available everywhere, in stores and online.
+Order here.